gin66/FastAccelStepper/README.md

 * In theory supports up to eight stepper motors for pico and twelve stepper motors for pico 2.
 Using arduino framework and arm core, only four for pico and eight for pico 2 can be allocated. riscv should be able to allocate all steppers.
 * Steppers' command queue depth: 32
 * beta status !!!!
-* untested and currently only one stepper tried

 ### Atmel SAM Due